Be a part of research

 Register your interest on the GLAD website

-• those experiencing a current episode of psychosis lasting less than 2 years.
-This can be a first episode or relapse
+Individuals between the age of 18-70 years who are experiencing a current episode of psychosis lasting less than 2 years.
+This can be a first episode or relapse.

 Page Feedback